What is Passage Ranking?

 - Search Engine Journal: Passage Indexing Guide

 A featured snippet is a highlighted answer box at the top of Google search results.
-Learn the types, how to optimize for them, and strategies to win position zero.
+Learn the types, how to optimize for them, and strategies to win.

-On-Page SEOOn-page SEO is the practice of optimizing individual web pages — their content, HTML source code, and user experience — to rank higher in search engines and earn more relevant traffic.
-It's the part of SEO you control directly.
+On-page SEO is the practice of optimizing individual web pages.
+Their content, HTML source code, and user experience.
+To rank higher in search engines.